Estimated reading time: 6 minutes

 Video is one of the most effective ways to promote your small business and grow your brand.
 It allows you to showcase your products and services more personally.
 You can also use video to announce news, events, special promotions, or showcase video testimonials of satisfied customers.

 As Internet bandwidth increases rapidly across the United States, small businesses in every industry use online video to promote their products and services.
-Many small businesses have channels with tens of thousands of followers and hundreds of thousands of video views.
+As a result, many small businesses have channels with tens of thousands of followers and thousands of video views.

 You can skip to the next section if you already have a YouTube™ channel for your business.
 The first step in setting up your channel is to create a Google™ account.
 Then, visit the “account creation” page to get an account.
 In case you did not know, Google™ owns YouTube™, which is why this step is required.